The symmetric invariants of the centralizers and Slodowy grading: Slodowy grading and proof of Theorem

 Let $t$ be an indeterminate.
 For all subspace $V$ of $S$, set:

 with $\k((t))$ the fraction field of $\k[[t]]$.
 For $V$ a subspace of $S[[t]]$, denote by $V(0)$ the image of $V$ by the quotient morphism

-The gradation of $S$ induces a gradation of the algebra $S((t))$ with $t$ having degree $0$.
-For $V$ a graded subspace of $S((t))$ and for $m$ a nonnegative integer, let $V^{[m]}$ be its component of degree $m$.
-In particular, for $V$ a graded subspace of $S$, $V((t))$ is a graded subspace of $S((t))$ and
+The grading of $S$ induces a grading of the algebra $S((t))$ with $t$ having degree $0$.
+For $V$ a homogenous subspace of $S((t))$ and for $m$ a nonnegative integer, let $V^{[m]}$ be its component of degree $m$.
+In particular, for $V$ a homogenous subspace of $S$, $V((t))$ is a homogenous subspace of $S((t))$ and

 Let $\tau $ be the morphism of algebras,